go2null/liten2/README.md

-## This project has been migrated from Google Code where it was orphaned and needs some TLC.
-Pull requests are welcomed. ##
+*This project has been migrated from [Google Code](https://code.google.com/p/liten2/) where it was orphaned.
+It needs some TLC - pull requests are welcomed.*

 ## Overview ##
 We accomplish incredible speeds by **not** including logic in our indexing engine.
 The first part of the program performs a scan in a selected path and stores the meta-data in a database.